 How does the Wyoming registered agent resignation process work?

-If your registered agent chooses to resign and no longer serve as your agent, they will notify you in writing.
-Then, at least 30 days later, they will submit a Resignation of Registered Agent form to the Secretary of State.
+If your registered agent chooses to resign and no longer serves as your agent, they will notify you in writing.
+Then, at least 30 days later, they will submit a Resignation of Registered Agent form and pay a $5 fee to the Secretary of State.
 During that 30-day period, you should appoint a successor to maintain consistent agent coverage.